-- G. 2 Stairwells and garages must be a minimum two-hour fire rated, and residential units must be a minimum one-hour fire rated or as required by State Building Code. - G.3 The four-story residential structure shall be fully sprinklered per NFPA and State Fire Code regulations. - G.4 Compliance with all State Building Code and NFPA requirements relating to fire access, safety, and egress shall be met. - G.5 All elevators must have emergency generator or battery backup per State Elevator Code. - G.6 The Project shall provide and maintain fire access sufficient to comply with applicable State Building Code and/or Fire Code requirements to enable access for emergency vehicles as approved by the Arlington Fire Department. - G.7 The Project shall provide adequate exterior lighting to ensure safety of the residents of the Project.
-Exterior lighting shall conform to the requirements of the local Regulation of Outdoor Lighting [Title V, Section 14]. - G.8 As proposed by the Applicant, the Project shall have an access control system and shall have staff on-site to address access and security concerns. - G.9 During times of construction, the Project, including all structures shall be accessible to Fire Department and other emergency vehicles.
+- G.1 The Applicant shall provide professional property senior housing operator/management and maintenance personnel on the premises during typical business hours and an emergency contact name and number for tenants and the Arlington Police Department and Fire Department. - G. 2 Stairwells and garages must be minimum two-hour fire rated, and residential units must be minimum one-hour fire rated or as required by state building code. - G.3 The four-story residential structure shall be fully sprinklered to NFPA regulations. - G.4 Compliance with all State Building Code and NFPA requirements relating to fire access and safety shall be met. - G.5 All elevators must have emergency generator backup. - G.6 The Project shall provide and maintain fire access sufficient to comply with applicable State Building Code and/or Fire Code requirements to enable access for emergency vehicles as approved by the Arlington Fire Department. - G.7 The Project shall provide adequate external lighting to ensure safety of the residents of the Project.
+External lighting shall conform to the requirements of the local Regulation of Outdoor Lighting [Title V, Section 14].

+- G.8 As proposed by the Applicant, the Project shall have an access system and shall have staff on-site to address security concerns with the Police Department <discuss>G.9 During times of construction, the Project, including all structures shall be accessible to Fire Department and other emergency vehicles.
 Additionally, all hydrants shall be operational during construction in accordance with NFPA requirements.
 Standpipes shall be operational on each floor during construction, as required by the Building Code and the Fire Department. - G.10 The Applicant shall consult with the Fire Department prior to the commencement of construction to provide an on-site emergency plan, which shall be updated as necessary throughout the construction process.